Hire Chinese Employees in China

-Again, make sure your candidate is not interviewing with other companies or already having another job offer on hands.
+Again, make sure your candidate is not interviewing with other companies or already having another job offer on hand.
 The candidate could get it after/during the interviewing process with your company.
-If he is in other on-going interview process/-es or has another offer on hands – you should find out what will be most important for the candidate to make a decision.
+If he is in another on-going interview process/-es or has another offer on hand – you should find out what will be most important for the candidate to make a decision.
 Maybe you could offer something more competitive than the other company to “win” the candidate.

 Be Efficient With the Job-Offer Issuing and the On-Boarding Process.

 Be prepared for a counteroffer.
 After the candidate receives the job offer – he/she will give a resignation letter to his current company, and there is a big risk that his/her current company will try to convince him/her to stay.

 You need to know what are the core reasons why the candidate was looking for other opportunities than working at his/her company.
 You should make sure that your job offer meets the candidate’s expectations, or offer something he/she can’t have at his/her current company (for example, promotion, salary, attractive bonus system, company culture, etc.).

 At New Horizons our China Headhunters Consultants know how to deal with various situations that companies are facing in China.

 In our recruitment process, we are taking care of all the aspects mentioned in this article and many more.
 We customize our search and recruitment process to every particular project we lead, so if you don’t feel confident to do recruitment for your company in China yourself – we would be glad to take care of it and help you to find the right talent for your company.